Vector Canvas Editing

 SVG Cropper

-Crop SVG assets by updating viewBox coordinates, remove wasted canvas area, and ship cleaner vectors for design systems, product UI, and social graphics.
+Enter SVG input and crop values to return a tighter viewBox result, remove wasted canvas area, and ship cleaner vectors for design systems, product UI, and social graphics.

 SVG Markup